Sup norms of newforms on $GL_2$ with highly ramified central character: Local bounds

-For $\pi$ an irreducible admissible representation of $G$, we also denote by $a(\pi)$ the exponent of the conductor of $\pi$, that is the least non-negative integer $n$ such that $\pi$ has a $K^{(1)}(\p^n)$-fixed vector.
+{ For $\chi$ a character of $F^\*$, we denote by $a(\chi)$ the exponent of the conductor of $\chi$, that is the least non-negative integer $n$ such that $\chi$ is trivial on $U(n)$.} For $\pi$ an irreducible admissible representation of $G$, we also denote by $a(\pi)$ the exponent of the conductor of $\pi$, that is the least non-negative integer $n$ such that $\pi$ has a $K^{(1)}(\p^n)$-fixed vector.
 The central character of $\pi$ will be denoted by $\omega_\pi$.